ketut-garjita/de-zoomcamp-2024/learning/workshop2/risingwave.md

 - How to sink the data out from RisingWave to Clickhouse

-# Materialzed Views List Created
+# Materialized Views List Created

 - latest_1min_trip_data